There's a little meeting going on, Bibi, Netanyahu, and Obama.

 Plain as day.

-As easy to understand as one, two, three.
+As easy to understand as 1, 2, 3.

 We made that clear today.

-George W. Bush in 2004 with a statement that was endorsed by both houses of Congress, saying that we would, the United States policy was not to return to the 1967 borders in Israel.
+George W. Bush in 2004 with a statement that was endorsed by both houses of Congress saying that we would, the United States policy was not to return to the 1967 borders in Israel.

-Now you've had, I've seen it, leftist commentators all over television today.
+Now, you've had, I've seen it, leftist commentators all over television today.

 Well, what Obama said is no different than what's been U.S. policy.

-It's always been policy to 67 borders.
+It's always been policy at the 67 border.

 It has not.